-4A-PA3: Disclosure o This is a 6(1)(f) lawful basis because although there is likely a registration data to Data Escrow Agent legitimate interest in providing mechanisms for safeguarding Gaining Registrar Gaining Registrar Registered Name Holders' Registration Data in the event of a business or technical failure, or other unavailability of a (Charter Questions 2f (ga ting Registrar or Registry Operator, it is not technically necessary to questions), 2j) transmit data to an escrow agent in order to allocate a string to a registered name holder, and is therefore not necessary to · · perform the registration contract.
+4A-PA3: Disclosure of ICANN This is a 6(1)(f) lawful basis because although there is likely a registration data to Data Escrow Agent legitimate interest in providing mechanisms for safeguarding Gaining Registrar Gaining Registrar Registered Name Holders' Registration Data in the event of a business or technical failure, or other unavailability of a (Charter Questions 2f (gating Registrar or Registry Operator, it is not technically necessary to questions), 2j) transmit data to an escrow agent in order to allocate a string to a registered name holder, and is therefore not necessary to perform the registration contract.
 Data is not made public for escrow purposes, but a transfer to the escrow agent and - in case of contingencies - the transfer to a Gaining Registrar is required to ensure that operations are not impaired.
-How and who ICANN choses as the Gaining Registrar may have additional implications to the lawfulness should the Gaining • Registrar not reside within the EU when the Losing Registrar did reside within the EU.
-4A-PA4: Retention of This is a 6(1)(f) lawful basis due to the connection of Retention registration data by Data Escrow Agent with Transmission of registration data to the Data Escrow Agent Data Escrow Agent from the Registry.
-Note this DA is not For with a Force Constitution (2.2.4.6), the control of Third Bod Note, this PA is not represented on the data From the Escrow Specification (3.3.1.6), deposits to Third-Party elements table, because data Escrow Agents two copies are held for one year. processed above represe Ougstions about the validity of the one year for TDD noting that what data elements will b pe Questions about the validity of the one year for TPP, noting that retained no retention is listed for ICANN approved vendors, given that once a new deposit occurs and is verified, it renders prior (Charter Questions 2g) deposits useless.
-The EPDP also discussed that perhaps some minimal retention · · · could be necessary from an overall continuity perspective.
+How and who ICANN choses as the Gaining Registrar may have additional implications to the lawfulness should the Gaining Registrar not reside within the EU when the Losing Registrar did reside within the EU.
+4A-PA4: Retention of ICANN This is a 6(1)(f) lawful basis due to the connection of Retention registration data by Data Escrow Agent with Transmission of registration data to the Data Escrow Agent Data Escrow Agent Data Escrow Agent from the Registry.
+2000 2001 0 11 10 0 110 Note, this PA is not From the Escrow Specification (3.3.1.6), deposits to Third-Party represented on the data Escrow Agents two copies are held for one year. elements table, because data processed above represents what data elements will be Questions about the validity of the one year for TPP, noting that retained no retention is listed for ICANN approved vendors, given that (Charter Questions 2g) once a new deposit occurs and is verified, it renders prior (Charter Questions 28) deposits useless.
+The EPDP also discussed that perhaps some minimal retention could be necessary from an overall continuity perspective.